waltercostamb/features_pipeline/README.md

 ## snakefile.sbatch

-File *snakefile.sbatch* contains information for your cluster, such as required memory and threads.
+File *scripts/snakefile.sbatch* contains information for your cluster, such as required memory and threads.
 For just a few files, this is not a big concern.
 However, for a larger amount of files, you should make sure to allocate enough memory and threads.
 For calculation of requirements, check the "Performance" section below.

 ## Choosing specific rules